elixir-lang/elixir/lib/elixir/pages/Guards.md

 :length_failed
 ```

-In many cases, we can take advantage of this: in the code above, for example, we can use `length/1` to both check that the given thing is a list *and* check some properties of its length (instead of using `is_list(something) and length(something) > 0`).
+In many cases, we can take advantage of this.
+In the code above, we used `length/1` to both check that the given thing is a list *and* check some properties of its length (instead of using `is_list(something) and length(something) > 0`).

 ## Expressions in guard clauses